readium/readium-css/docs/CSS04-multicolumn_layout.md

 The column width is not set, it entirely depends on `column-count` and `column-gap` (which suggested default is `1em`).

-Columns theoretically have a floor (`0`) and a ceiling (line 13)
+Columns theoretically have a floor (which is suggested to be `1px` or less) and a ceiling (line 11).

 ```
-/* Condition starting at line 15 applies */
+/* Condition starting at line 5 applies */
 body {
   column-width: 300px;
   column-count: auto;
 }
 ```

-In this example, the number of columns is computed depending on the column width.
+In this example, the number of columns is computed depending on the column width and gap.

 In other words, the column width is a ceiling: it can’t be larger than `300px` but can shrink if the available width is less.

 ```
-/* Condition starting at line 19 applies */
+/* Condition starting at line 8 applies */
 body {
   column-width: 300px;
   column-count: 2;